scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 Managing the volume and complexity of these data is becoming increasingly difficult problem in and of itself; data management is a challenge to scientific reproducibility and ultimately presents a substantial barrier to answering scientific questions.
 One approach to this problem is ``datreant``, a namespace package that provides a Pythonic interface to the filesystem and the data that lives within it.
-By consolidating Python-based post-processing and analysis with the accessing, generation, and storage of raw and intermediate data, ``datrent`` is designed to solve a boring problem so we can focus more attention on interesting ones.
+By consolidating Python-based post-processing and analysis with the accessing, generation, and storage of raw and intermediate data, ``datreant`` is designed to solve a boring problem so we can focus more attention on interesting ones.

 Treants as filesystem manipulators